lochness-labs/facebook-ingestion/README.md

 Feel free to contribute!
 Create an issue and submit PRs (pull requests) in the repository.
 Contributing to this project assumes a certain level of familiarity with the Python language and concepts such as virtualenvs, pip, modules, etc.

-Try to keep commits inside the rules of https://www.conventionalcommits.org/
+Try to keep commits inside the rules of https://www.conventionalcommits.org/.
+The `sailr.json` file is used for configuration of the commit hook, as per: https://github.com/craicoverflow/sailr.

 ## License